-Collapse of the Wave FunctionWhy is it that more than half of the modern "interpretations of quantum mechanics deny the "collapse of the wave function?"
-Why are so many serious physicists and philosophers of science so unhappy with this concept, which was a fundamental part of the "orthodox" theory proposed in the late 1920's by the "founders" of quantum mechanics - Werner Heisenberg, Niels Bohr, Max Born, Paul Dirac, Wolfgang Pauli, and Pascual Jordan.
+Collapse of the Wave FunctionWhy is it that more than half of the modern "interpretations" of quantum mechanics deny the "collapse of the wave function?," also known as Paul Dirac's "projection postulate."
+Why are so many serious physicists and philosophers of science so unhappy with this concept, which was a fundamental part of the "orthodox" theory proposed in the late 1920's by the "founders" of quantum mechanics - Werner Heisenberg, Niels Bohr, Max Born, Wolfgang Pauli, and Pascual Jordan, and Dirac.
 We can give the simplest answer in a single word - chance.
 Albert Einstein, the foremost scientist of all time adamantly disliked the idea of "uncertainty" or "indeterminism," the thought that some things in the universe were not caused (or only statistically caused).
 Ironically, Einstein was the discoverer of chance in quantum mechanics, which he disliked but never denied that indeterminism was a part of a statistical quantum theory, as far as quantum theory could go in his time.
-The idea of the wave function in quantum mechanics and its indeterministic collapse during a measurement is without doubt the most controversial problem in physics today.
-Of the several “interpretations” of quantum mechanics, more than half deny the collapse of the wave function.
-Some of these deny quantum jumps and even the existence of particles!
+The idea of the wave function in quantum mechanics and its indeterministic collapse during a measurement is without doubt among the three most controversial problem in quantum physics today, the others being the two-slit experiment and entanglement..
 So it is very important to understand the importance of what Dirac called the projection postulate in quantum mechanics.
 The “collapse of the wave function” is also known as the “reduction of the wave packet.”
 This describes the change from a system that can be seen as having many possible quantum states (Dirac’s principle of superposition) to its randomly being found in only one of those possible states.
-Although the collapse is historically thought to be caused by a measurement, and thus dependent on the role of the observer in preparing and running the experiment, collapses can occur whenever quantum systems interact (e.g., collisions between particles) or even spontaneously (in the decay of radioactive nuclei).
+Although the collapse is historically thought to be caused by a measurement, and thus dependent on the role of the observer in preparing and running the experiment, collapses can occur whenever quantum systems interact (e.g., collisions between particles) or even spontaneously (e.g., in the decay of radioactive nuclei).
 The claim that an observer is needed to collapse the wave function has injected a severely anthropomorphic element into quantum theory, suggesting that nothing happens in the universe except when physicists are making measurements.
-An extreme example is Hugh Everett’s Many Worlds theory, which says that the universe splits into two nearly identical universes whenever a measurement is made.
+An extreme example is Hugh Everett’s Many Worlds theory, which says that the universe splits into two nearly identical universes whenever a physical measurement is made.

 Animation of a wave function collapsing - click to restart